paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-12-22-redesigning_24_ways.md

 For the typography, I settled on a pairing of [Lato][9] and [Merriweather][10].
 For similar reasons discussed in [an earlier post][11], I opted to use freely available fonts, with budget and ease of implementation at the forefront of my mind.
 This choice helped me typeset articles to a reasonable standard, yet using typefaces from different designers and with different metrics meant I was unable to mix them together inline.
 I looked at pairing Merriweather with its sans serif counterpart, yet its tracking was too loose for body copy.

+{% render 'figure'
-{% render 'quote' with 'Know your fonts… using a typeface whose name means ‘summer’, for a website based around Christmas.
+  content: '> Know your fonts… using a typeface whose name means ‘summer’, for a website based around Christmas.
 Awkward.'
   caption: '[@paulrobertlloyd, 14 November 2013](https://twitter.com/paulrobertlloyd/status/401169294488535040)'
 %}